AmirWolberg/Policies/README.md

 // Running policy iteration!
 // Running policy iteration!
 ```

+### Policy Chaining

+When chaining policies, you are essentially combining multiple policies to create a new composite policy.
+This composite policy evaluates the conditional logic of all the individual policies in the chain.
+Each policy contributes to the overall behavior of the chain, allowing for flexible and modular decision-making.
+For example, whether to complete the policy or not depends on whether any of the chained policies have completed.

 In order to chain multiple policies together the `Extend()` function can be used.